 - (b) Owners of domestic wells may be assessed a flat fee each calendar year of not more than \$30. - 4.
 The maximum fees specified in subsections 2 and 3 may be adjusted not more than once each year for inflation.
 The maximum amount of the adjustment must be determined by multiplying the respective amounts of the fees by the percentage of inflation, if any.
 The Consumer Price Index published by the United States Department of Labor for July preceding the year for which the adjustment is made must be used in determining the percentage of inflation. - 5.
 The maximum fees may be increased by an amount that is greater than the amount of the adjustment for inflation as calculated pursuant to subsection 4 only if the increase is approved by the Legislature. - 6.
 As used in this section, "water right" means the legal right to use water that has been appropriated pursuant to chapters 533 and 534 of NRS by means of application, permit, certificate, decree or claim of vested right. - Sec.
 33. Section 14.5 of the Southern Nevada Water Authority Act, being chapter 572, Statutes of Nevada 1997, as added by section 1 of chapter 468, Statutes of Nevada 1999, at page 2387, is hereby amended to read as follows: - Sec.
 14.5.
 I. The Southern Nevada Water Authority may, in consultation with the Advisory Committee, operate [a]: - (a) A project for the recharge and recovery or underground storage and recovery of water pursuant to chapter 534 of NRS for the benefit of owners of wells in the Basin : and - (b) A program for the conversion of properties served by a septic system to a municipal sewer system. - 2.
 As used in this section, "septic system" means a well that is used to place sanitary waste below the surface of the ground, which is typically composed of a septic tank and a subsurface fluid distribution system or disposal system. - Sec.
 34. The Southern Nevada Water System Act of 1995, being chapter 393, Statutes of Nevada 1995, at page 963, is hereby amended by adding thereto a new section to be designated as section 2.5, immediately following section 2, to read as follows: - Sec.
 2.5.
-1. The [General Manager] Board of Directors of the Southern Nevada Water Authority may, by resolution, authorize the General Manager to restrict the use of water: - (a) During any period in which the Federal Government has declared a water shortage in the Colorado River; - (b) If emergency conditions exist; or - (c) If the delivery system is unable to provide adequate volumes of water. - 2.
-Any restrictions imposed by the General Manager pursuant to subsection 1 [may be modified] must be ratified by the Board of Directors of the Southern Nevada Water Authority [-] not more than 15 calendar days after the date the restrictions are imposed. - Sec.
-35. The provisions of NRS 354.599 do not apply to any additional expense of a local government that are related to the provisions of this act. - Sec.
-36. This act becomes effective upon passage and approval.
+1. The Board of Directors of the Southern Nevada Water Authority may, by resolution, authorize the General Manager to restrict the use of water: - (a) During any period in which the Federal Government has declared a water shortage in the Colorado River; - (b) If emergency conditions exist; or - (c) If the delivery system is unable to provide adequate volumes of water. - 2.
+Any restrictions imposed by the General Manager pursuant to subsection 1 must be ratified by the Board of Directors of the Southern Nevada Water Authority not more than 15 calendar days after the date the restrictions are imposed. - 3.
+The provisions of this section shall not be construed to authorize the Board of Directors to restrict the use of any water rights held by the United States Department of Defense. - United States Department of Defense.
+Sec.
+34.5.
+On or before December 31, 2024, a district board of health that creates a voluntary financial assistance program pursuant to section 1 of this act shall submit a report to the Director of the Legislative Counsel Bureau